 I recommend setting a timer to make sure the sugar has enough time to dissolve properly.

 The other common issue with freezer jam is that sometimes it doesn’t set.
-Freezer jam is supposed to have a thick, pudding-like consistency but if it doesn’t set it will be runny and much thinner.
+Freezer jam is supposed to have a thick, pudding-like consistency.
+However, if it doesn’t set properly, it will be runny.

-If your jam doesn’t properly set, it’s usually because the ratio of fruit to sugar was off, your pectin was old, or because your sugar didn’t fully dissolve.
+If your jam doesn’t properly set, it’s usually because the ratio of fruit to sugar was off, the pectin was old, or because the sugar didn’t fully dissolve.

 We already discussed how to fully dissolve the sugar, so we’ll focus on the fruit to sugar ratio now.